 KooKoo is the outcome of Xumeng Mou's master thesis - Absurd Intelligence: Explorations of the Unconscious.
 The concept was inspired by studies conducted at the Max Planck Institute which found decisions are made seven seconds before conscious awareness.
 "Your decisions are strongly prepared by brain activity.
 By the time consciousness kicks in, most of the work has already been done," said neuroscientist John-Dylan Haynes of the Max Planck Institute.

-Because the unconscious has already made a decision 7 seconds before User realizes it, once those 7 seconds are up, KooKoo will have helped its User to realize his/her intuitive decision by leaving no time for Users to think twice.
+KooKoo reminds users of what they already know and to give them permission to move on.
+Because the unconscious has already made the decision seven seconds before the user realizes it, KooKoo will have helped its user to realize their intuitive decision by leaving no time for users to think twice.

 KooKoo comes in 4 basic forms: necklace, pin, keychain or pocketable for those who don't want to wear the accessory outwardly.